smitmartijn/networkinsight-cookbook/manuscript/ch-public-cloud.md

 During the process of adding the AWS master access as a data source, you can specify from which AWS regions Network Insight is allowed to collect information from.
 It will leave the unselected regions alone.

-{caption: "Adding AWS Account"}
+{caption: "Adding AWS Account", id: "fig-adding-aws-account"}
 ![](images/image42.png)

-The above [Figure 39]{.underline} depicts the screen that allows you to add an AWS account.
+The above [Figure "Adding AWS Account"]{#fig-adding-aws-account} depicts the screen that allows you to add an AWS account.
 Select a collector appliance that will connect to the AWS API (over internet), supply the access key and secret access key, and hit the Validate button.
 The collector will now go out to the AWS API and validate the credentials.
 If it succeeds, the rest of the options will be made available.

 I> vRealize Network Insight Cloud has a shared collector for public cloud discovery.
 You don't have to set up a collector to add a public cloud, meaning you don't have to select the collector in the above process.